plomlompom/PlomWiki/README.txt

 As single bottleneck for DB writing, Action_write() also is the point where all password checks are called.
 It delivers POST "password=" and GET "t=" parameters to CheckPW() and waits for its OK.
-CheckPW reads config/password.txt and decides whether its "t="-determined rules (to be extended by plugins via $hook_CheckPW) provide a satisfying harmony between "password=" and the file's contents.
+CheckPW() reads from config/password.txt a list of keys (could be the names of pages, users, whatever) mapped to password hashes; looks up (plugin-extendable) $permissions if the user-provided key is allowed to open targets of type "t=" (i.e. a password for page editing should not be usable for editing users); and if so, compares the hash of "password=" with the appropriate one in the password file.
+CheckPW() will also delay for 10 seconds after a failed authentication attempt any further one from the same IP.

 For more details on PlomWiki's inner workings, read the source code's comments.